XinZ0419/Deep-Hybrid-Spectro/README.md

 Addational
 ==========
+The folder "live demo" is only a toy model for live demonstration.
 The paper "*A Hierarchically Resistive Skin as Intelligent Multimodal On-Throat Wearable Biosensors*" is under reviewed by Nature Materials now.